Skip to content

 See how many tweaks you can sort out today.
 When you run out of juice… stop.
 Make sure you’ve slept and eaten, write a little something rewarding, then come back to the list.

 Anything you can change a little will help a little.
 Every little change will add up.
 Simplify your commitments, then simplify more.
-Eventually, you’ll get at least SOME relief this way.
+Eventually, you’ll get at least SOME relief this way… and eventually, you’ll realize your burnout has ended.

 Writing burnout is not so different from any other kind of burnout.
 It’s holistic.
 It’s environmental.
 It’s not just about your writing project.

 You can’t write well when you can’t think well.
 You can’t think well when your brain is squeezed out like a lemon wedge.
-Usually that happens when you’re expecting yourself to do the work of like seven or eight people in the body of one person.
+Usually that happens when you’re expecting yourself to do the work of like seven or eight people in the body of one person… which is a kind of familiar story for a lot of folks who’ve ended up in burnout.
+Maybe someone else put all that pressure on you; it might not have been your choice to get into it, but it is your responsibility to get out of this situation.
 At some point, your body and brain will scream and go on strike, and you’ll experience writing burnout.
 In this way, creative burnout is like all other kinds of burnout.
+When your brain and body go on strike… listen… and give them better working conditions… so you can get your JOY IN LIFE back and write what you came here to write.

 Burnout recovery can be kind of fun.
 The way that popping a pimple or getting a splinter out is fun.
 It’s a little gross and a huge relief.